peteroupc/html3dutil/doc/Transform.md

 #### Parameters

 * `angle` (Type: Array.&lt;number> | number)<br>The desired angle to rotate in degrees.
 If "v", "vy", and "vz" are omitted, this can instead be a 4-element array giving the axis of rotation as the first three elements, followed by the angle in degrees as the fourth element.
-If the axis of rotation points toward the viewer, a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
+If the axis of rotation points backward from the "eye", a positive value means the angle runs in a counterclockwise direction for right-handed coordinate systems and in a clockwise direction for left-handed systems.
 * `v` (Type: Array.&lt;number> | number)<br>X-component of the point lying on the axis of rotation.
 If "vy" and "vz" are omitted, this can instead be a 3-element array giving the axis of rotation in x, y, and z, respectively.
 * `vy` (Type: number)<br>Y-component of the point lying on the axis of rotation.
 * `vz` (Type: number)<br>Z-component of the point lying on the axis of rotation.